 The Environment & Energy Regulatory Compliance Practice Group counsels clients on regulatory compliance, advocacy, permitting, cleanup and redevelopment issues, and provides representation before state and federal environmental and energy agencies and in state and federal courts.

-The administrative and regulatory practice involves all areas of air, water, wetlands, shoreland protection and solid and hazardous waste permitting and compliance, as well as energy facility and transmission siting and operations issues, and occupational safety and health matters at the federal, state and local levels of government.
+The practice involves all areas of air, water, wetlands, shoreland protection and solid and hazardous waste permitting and compliance, as well as energy facility and transmission siting and operations issues, and occupational safety and health matters at the federal, state and local levels of government.
 For the general benefit of all of the firm’s clients, group members maintain a sound working relationship with state regulators and often participate with the New Hampshire Business and Industry Association in assisting the State Department of Environmental Services in drafting revised and new environmental regulations.
 Our attorneys also have extensive experience in addressing matters before the state’s Public Utilities Commission and other state agencies and boards.

 Environment, Health and Safety